mqrkelich/mqrkelich-leave-bot/README.md

-# mqrkelich-welcomer
+# mqrkelich-leave-bot
-Free Discord server welcomer, all configuration is in config.json
+Free Discord server leave bot, all configuration is in config.json